DHTMLX/docs-diagram/docs/api/selection/getid_method.md

 # getId()

-@short: returns the id of a selected item
+@short: returns the id of the selected item

 @signature: {`getId(): Id;`}

 @returns:

-The id of a selected item.
+The id of the selected item.

 @example: